Winds-AI/Frontend-development-MCP-tools-public/docs/SETUP_GUIDE.md

 - Identity: `GET /.identity` returns signature and version
 - Health: `GET /connection-health` shows heartbeat and connection details
-- If tools don’t respond, verify:
+- If tools don't respond, verify:
   - Server is running and extension is loaded (DevTools open on the tab)
   - Extension reloaded after npx updates